hosseinnzr/task_manager_laravel/README.md

 use MVC architecture in this project and MYSQL sever for data base .

 ## Run project
-copy .env.example to .env
+copy .env.example to .env </br>
-impost project1.sql ro your date base type php artisan serv in terminal or cmd
+impost database.sql ro your date base </br>
+type php artisan serv in terminal or cmd </br>

 ## License